 Head over to Coinbase’s website to learn more.

 I’ve reviewed lots of other ways that you can buy Bitcoin (BTC) in the UK.
-Check out this post for an overview of the best ways to buy Bitcoin (BTC) in the UK.
+Check my overview of the best ways to buy Bitcoin (BTC) in the UK to explore more.

 CoinJar seems like a decent option for UK and Australian residents.